 The MYR Group Inc. 2007 Long-Term Incentive Plan was originally adopted by our Board on November 26, 2007 prior to the 2007 Private Placement and further approved by our stockholders on May 21, 2010 at our 2010 Annual Meeting of Stockholders and May 5, 2011 at our 2011 Annual Meeting of Stockholders (as used in this section, the "Current LTIP").
 If the Amended LTIP is approved by our stockholders, it will become effective on the day of the Annual Meeting.
 Outstanding awards under the Current LTIP will continue in effect in accordance with their terms.
-The Current LTIP will also continue to be in effect until the Amended LTIP is approved by our stockholders.
-If the Amended LTIP is not approved by our stockholders, no awards will be made under the Amended LTIP.
+The Current LTIP will also continue to be in effect until the Amended LTIP is approved by our stockholders, no awards will be made under the Amended LTIP.
 In addition, our ability under the Current LTIP to make certain performance awards to certain participants will be limited.